Nature’s Village Resort in Talisay City, Negros Occidental, Philippines provides the perfect respite from city dwelling.

 The next day, the kids went ready for another round of swimming before we checked out for the day.

-I also appreciate the fact that they try to operate their hotel and resort with the least damage to the environment.
+I also appreciate the fact that the management of Nature’s Village Resort tries to operate their hotel and resort with the least damage to the environment.
 They have organic gardens where they produce vegetables and herbs for their food.
 They segregate their garbage, too, and encourage the guests to do the same with their properly labeled trash cans.
 I think their resort is aptly named.

 Maria Sigrid D. Lo is a multi-awarded Bacolod lifestyle blogger and social media advocate.
 It is her desire to make the city known to the world through her online presence.
 She promotes Bacolod restaurants, food tourism, social media etiquette, breastfeeding, and a greener Bacolod City in her blogs and talks.
 She loves taking photos, mostly of her children and of food.
 She is a proud member of the Negrense Blogging Society Inc. (NBSI) or the #NegrosBloggers.